nintervik/vmWalkingKit/README.md

    - *C:* is the drive where Maya is installed.
    - *UserName* is the name of your user in Windows.
    - *version* is the version number of Maya that you want to use (2017→2019)<br/>
-4. And then, move the *vmWakingKitPresets* folder (b.) to the following directory:
+4. And then, move the *vmWalkingKitData* folder (b.) to the following directory:
 *C:\Users\UserName\Documents\maya*<br/>
 5. Open the Maya version corresponding to where you’ve put the files.<br/>
 6. Go to File→Set Project and navigate to the *vmWalkingKit* folder.
 Inside you’ll find another folder called *mayaProject*.
 Set that folder as the project.<br/>